Do you switch your camera on at online meetings?

 “I’d love us all to turn our camera on, so we can all see each other.
 Would you all do that now, please?
 I find it difficult when I can see some people and not others, and it’s easier for the whole group if we’re all communicating through the same medium.”

-Use humour and encourage everyone to turn their camera’s on.
-“Hey, let’s all turn our cameras on to see each other.
+Use humour and encourage everyone to turn their cameras on.
+“Hey, let’s turn our cameras on to see each other.
 We’ve no Medusa here.”

 3. If someone consistently keeps their camera off, explore why in an individual meeting.
 There may be more to it than you think.
 Be on the alert for possible mental health issues.
-Be supportive and explain how 'voice only' adds complexity to the group dynamic.
-Try and find solutions.
+Be supportive, explain how 'voice only' adds complexity to the group dynamic, and find solutions.
 If the person’s camera really cannot be on all the time, try one of the following:

 • Experiment with them turning the camera on briefly at the start of the meeting for the welcome and check-in.

-• Have a check-in with the group at the start of the meeting, where the person has the opportunity to explain why their camera can’t go on, and express regret that they can’t show their face, acknowledging how much they appreciate seeing everyone else.
+• Have a check-in with the group at the start of the meeting, where the person has the opportunity to explain why their camera can’t go on, express regret that they can’t show their face, and acknowledge how much they appreciate seeing everyone else.

 4. If you don’t want to switch on your camera, be genuine and explain why to the rest of the group.
-It helps them understand and not jump to conclusions.
-It’s important that you’ve got a genuine reason and are being sincere.
+This helps them understand and not jump to conclusions.
+You must have a genuine reason and be sincere.

-5. Be refreshingly 20th century?!
-Try voice-only telephone conference calls for a change.
+5. Try voice-only telephone conference calls for a change.
 You’d be surprised how many people find it a relief not to look at a screen, and to enjoy the freedom to walk about with earphones in.
 Immediate voice equality.

 Share this article with a friend